aqaPayam/NakhBot/docs/domain/04-relationships.md

 * SupportThread has many SupportMessages.
 * SupportMessage belongs to one SupportThread.

-Rule:
+Rules:

+* A user may have at most 2 unanswered SupportMessages.
-* Support messages must be rate-limited.
+* A third unanswered user SupportMessage must not be accepted until support/admin responds.

 ### User and UserAppeal